Tharushi111/Tharushi-Paranagama/README.md

 ⚡ More About Me

-- 📚 Currently learning advanced MERN topics and Java concurrency
+- 📚 Currently learning MERN stack and Java concurrency
 - 🎮 Gaming lover during downtime
 - 🤝 Always open for collaborations, and internships